shrey912/IGT-Internship/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow the instructions for the execution pipeline but make a note of the prerequisites

 ### Prerequisites